-The government has today complied with its election promise to introduce employment legislation within 100 days of taking office.
-The Employment Rights Bill sets out a significant and ambitious agenda of employment law reforms, the key aspects of which we set out below.
+The government has complied with its election promise to introduce employment legislation within 100 days of taking office in the form of the Employment Rights Bill.
+The Bill sets out a significant and ambitious agenda of employment law reforms, the key aspects of which we set out below.

 We expect the majority of the reforms to take effect no earlier than 2026, as secondary legislation will be necessary to implement a number of the provisions.
-The government has also committed to consulting on certain matters before finalising how these reforms will be implemented in practice.
+The government has also launched a number of consultations about how some of these reforms will be implemented in practice.
 There is scope for the Bill to be amended as it works its way through the parliamentary process.

 Unfair dismissal rights from day one of employment:

 Employees will no longer require at least two years’ service to be eligible to claim unfair dismissal.
-However, regulations will modify the normal dismissal process for dismissals that occur during a statutory probationary period and which relate to the individual’s conduct or performance.
-Notably, it appears that employees will have full unfair dismissal rights from day one if the employee is dismissed for other reasons, such as redundancy or restructuring.
+However, regulations will modify the normal dismissal process for dismissals that occur during a statutory probationary period (an “initial period of employment” likely to be nine months) and which relate to the individual’s conduct or performance.
+Notably, it appears that employees will have full unfair dismissal rights from day one if the employee is dismissed for other reasons, such as a TUPE transfer or redundancy.
 Employers will need to follow a full consultation and dismissal process before making employees redundant, even if they have not completed the statutory probationary period.

 Employers required to take ALL reasonable steps to prevent sexual harassment: